DIEP flap: Differences from an abdominoplasty

-With a standard "tummy tuck" where excess abdominal skin and fat are removed, the DIEP flap procedure involves a longer recovery time as significant surgery is performed to the 2 vertical abdominal Rectus muscles in the process of careful "scratching" and finding the tiny blood vessel or "perforators" required to provide blood supply to the fat tissues.
+Compared to a standard tummy tuck where excess abdominal skin and fat are removed, the DIEP flap procedure involves a longer recovery time as significant surgery is performed to the 2 vertical abdominal Rectus muscles in the process of careful "scratching" and finding the tiny blood vessel or "perforators" required to provide blood supply to the fat tissues.
 These are the "sit up" muscles or also known as the 6-pack muscles.
-They are essential muscle of the abdominal core and take some time to heal.
-In cases where complications occur (5%) these muscles are severely weakened and will impact mobility or resulting in a tummy bulge.
-In these cases a reinforcement mesh may solve the weakening but in rare cases the muscles are permanently weakened.
-The belly button is reattached in this process.
+They are essential muscles of the abdominal core and take some time to heal.
+Seven percent of patients reported long-term abdominal muscle weakness.
+Less than 4% of DIEP flap patients displayed clinically significant abdominal bulge, or hernia occurred.
+The reasons for this vary, though wound healing issues and sacrificing nerves seem to be correlated with increased incidence of an abdominal bulge or hernia.
+A corrective surgery placing supportive mesh can be performed to provide strength to the abdominal wall if needed.